|

 There were 24,000 people at a concert.
 For every 7 adults there was 1 child.
 How many children were at the concert? |

-dealing with the performance of an engines and motors.
-This principle
+consideration when dealing with the performance of an engines and

-can even be seen in humans when competing in competitions such as
+motors.
+This principle can even be seen in humans when competing in

 Cars and motorcycles usually have internal combustion engines or electric motors.
 The main difference between cars and motorcycles relates to the number of wheels.
 Most cars have four wheels and most motorcycles have two wheels but there are many exceptions to this.
 Cars will often need to have a differential so that the wheels can moves at different speeds while cornering.
 The section after this one explains more about differentials.